lzhbrian/Awesome-BEV-Papers/README.md

-# BEV-Papers
+# Awesome-BEV-Papers
 curated list of BEV related papers.
 I also organized DETR related papers here, as they are also closely related to most recent papers.

 I am intensely reading BEV related papers these days, so this list is expected to be updated very frequently.